Call for Submissions & Awards

 For students who self-selected into consideration for a "Best of GradCon" awards, your abstract/artist statement & personal statement (both circa 500 words) will be collected in the submission process and sent to the judges. **Visual & Performing Arts submissions must also include a Presentation Set-Up Description to be eligible for an award.
 Judges will pick the “Top” submissions in the listed categories.
 This is considered to be Round 1 of the judging.
 Your submission should compel the judges to want to see more.
 Abstract/Personal Statement Rubric.

-The next step for Round 2 will include uploading a video submission to a specified UM Box account by the Friday, February 15th deadline.
-If your video has not been uploaded by 5:00pm, your submission will automatically be disqualified.
+The next step for Round 2 will include uploading a video submission to a specified UM Box account by Tuesday, February 18th at 5:00pm.
+If your video has not been uploaded by the deadline, your submission will automatically be disqualified.
 Videos should be no more than 12-15 minutes in length, this includes poster presentations.
 Tailoring the presentation to a general audience is one of the most important factors in obtaining a “Best of GradCon” Award.
 So, take the time to get it right.
 This is excellent opportunity to introduce yourself and to explain the importance of your project.
 Presentations will judged based on the Presentation Rubric.

 Students may use their own video recording system OR can access the free, One Button or the Lightboard Studios located in the Mansfield Library.
 These studios have been designed as an intuitive & easy way to create video content.
 Reservations to reserve the room must be made prior to your arrival (click on above links for more details). **Please note - Be MINDFUL of your time in the studio!
 Reservations should be for no more than 1/2 hour, especially around the deadline date.
 Presentation Practice Sessions will be also be available through the writing center should you want to practice prior to recording.
 Make sure to bring a (larger gig) USB drive to save & upload to the specified UM Box.